-Everything You Need to Know About SDL Docs 14: Roadmap and Capabilities
+Everything You Need to Know About Tridion Docs 14: Roadmap and Capabilities

 Tridion Docs 14 was released mid-July 2019.
 Included were service patches from 2018 (notably Publishing Performance and DITA 1.3 Support) along with new features focused on empowering non-technical subject matter experts and improvements for power-users like technical authors, publication managers, and administrators.

 Let’s take a look at Tridion Docs 14’s main features and improvements.